wekan/trello-attachments-downloader/README.md

 1. Add `Personal Key` and below it manually created `Token`
 2. Click button to select Trello JSON file.
 Then downloading starts to `attachments` directory.
+3. For additional Trello JSON files, click DONE button, and load next Trello JSON files.
+Then downloading attachments of that board starts.

 ## How to Contribute